I recently had a wonderful five day trip to one of my favorite places in the world: La Jolla, California.

 - Watch surfers ride the waves at some of the local beaches

 - Get ice cream or have lunch at a nearby cafe

 - Visit the Hotel del Coronado to see one of the world’s finest hotels

 - At La Jolla Cove- watch sea lions, kayakers, swimmers and snorkelers or participate in water activities yourself

 Drive out to Del Mar

-- for an ecclectic overnight stay in Del Mar, I love Les Artistes Inn.
+- For an eclectic overnight stay in Del Mar, I love Les Artistes Inn.
 My personal favorite is the Japanese room, but there are plenty of others to choose from.
 Don’t forget to check out their gardens in the back- it’s a good sampling of the amazing foliage that grows in the area and probably the closest experience to actually living there as possible.

-- rooms near the north end of the hotel will often come with the sound of barking sea lions…for much of the night (which can be a little annoying if you want total quiet).
+- Rooms near the north end of the hotel will often come with the sound of barking sea lions…for much of the night (which can be a little annoying if you want total quiet).

 But of course, this is what everyone comes here to see: